ahmedmmkms/b2b-marketplace/QWEN.md

 ## Current Status

-The project is currently in the Sprint 0 planning phase, focused on setting up the development environment, repositories, CI/CD pipelines, and basic infrastructure.
-No actual code repositories exist yet; only the planning documents are present in this directory.
+The project is currently in the implementation phase, with Sprint 0 already completed as indicated by the checked items in `Sprint0_Runbook.md`.
+Both frontend and backend repositories have been set up with basic configurations and dependency structures in place.

 ## Special Considerations